Gregory Sporton MA PhD

 MA Arts Education & Cultural Studies, University of Warwick 1996

-BA (Dance), Victorian College of the Arts, Melbourne, Australia 1985
+Dip A (Dance), Victorian College of the Arts, Melbourne, Australia 1985

 Medici Fellow, Creating Enterprise in Universities 2004-05